Neamar/KISS/docs/_posts/2018-02-24-freeze-history.md

 title: Freeze history feature
 categories:
   - Favorites
-description: "How to freeze history to display more favorites"
+description: "How to freeze history in order to display more favorites"
 type: Document
 ---